CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (1) For any child except a preschool child with a disability described in division (A)(2) of this section, the tuition of the district providing the education for a child of normal needs of the same school grade.
 The determination of the amount of such tuition shall be in the manner provided for by division (A) of section 3317.08 of the Revised Code.

-(2) For any preschool child with a disability not included in a unit approved under division (B) of section 3317.05 of the Revised Code, the tuition of the district providing the education for the child as calculated under division (B) of section 3317.08 of the Revised Code.
+(2) For any preschool child with a disability, the tuition of the district providing the education for the child as calculated under division (B) of section 3317.08 of the Revised Code.

 (B) The board of the district of residence may contract with the board of another district for the transportation of such child into any school in such other district, on terms agreed upon by such boards.
-Upon direction of the state board of education, the board of the district of residence shall pay for the child’s transportation and the tuition.
+Upon direction of the department of education and workforce, the board of the district of residence shall pay for the child's transportation and the tuition.

 (C) The board of education of a district providing the education for a child shall be entitled to require payment from the district of residence under this section or section 3323.14 of the Revised Code only if the district providing the education has done at least one of the following: